How to Visualize your Booking Funnel with Google AnalyticsDecember 10, 2018, Kyla Steeves

 When you want to view your booking funnel, all you have to do is log in to your Google Analytics account, go to the left sidebar and click on Conversions, Goals and then Funnel Visualization.
 There, you’ll be able to see where visitors drop off during the booking process, and how many see a booking all the way through.

 Once you get your booking funnel set up in Google Analytics, it’ll take time to collect the data you need.
-After a while, however, you’ll start to notice trends in cart abandonment and will be able to make necessary changes to create a frictionless booking path for your ideal guest — which translates to more direct bookings.
+After a while, however, you’ll start to notice trends in cart abandonment and will be able to make necessary changes to create a frictionless booking path for your ideal guest — which translates to more direct bookings to wrap up the year.

 Ready to track your booking funnel with Checkfront and Google Analytics?